Baltimore Gas and Electric: Operations

 BGE is a member of two shared-crew networks in the southeast and mid-Atlantic regions, and frequently sends crews to help restore power to customers across those regions after severe weather events.
-The utility has dealt with major outages following meteorological events in the mid-Atlantic region, including the derecho of June 2012 and Hurricane Sandy in October of the same year.
+The utility has dealt with major outages following meteorological events in the mid-Atlantic region, including the June 2012 derecho and Hurricane Sandy in October of the same year.
 In the aftermath of Hurricane Sandy, BGE restored power to more than 300,000 customers.
 The utility has proposed the construction and operation of microgrids, capable of generating and distributing electricity during larger outages to the centralized electrical grid; however, in July 2016, the Maryland Public Service Commission rejected BGE's request to construct microgrids.

-In 2012, the company began replacing analog electric meters with smart meters to create a more cost effective smart grid system.
+In 2012, the company began replacing analog electric meters with smart meters to create a less expensive grid system.
 In June 2016, the Maryland Public Service Commission turned down BGE's request for a rate increase to recover the $48 million cost of installing smart meters, granting them instead an increase that was only 50% of what the utility requested.
 The $2.80 rate increase went into effect in June 2016 and raised BGE customers’ average electric bill to $134.33 per month.

 In October 2015, BGE filed a lawsuit against the city of Baltimore over the city's attempt to increase the fee it charges the utility for the use of its underground conduit system.
 In November 2016, BGE and the city settled the suit, with the utility accepting an increase to $24 million a year to use the city's 741 mile long conduit system.